When the SIM arrives, how do I activate my new Vaya service?

 Can I tether using Vaya?

 Yes.
 All plans can use tethering, granted you have a compatible handset.
 If you’re tethering, you might like to consider extra data for your plan.
-Laptops and tablets get through a lot of data.
+Laptops and tablets use a lot of data.

 What are Vaya’s International Rates like?